lgngrvs/logangraves.com/posts/college.md

 Type: post
 Desc: An attempt to gain perspective on college admissions, and a philosophy of rejection.

-*Decisions are starting to roll in for the class of 2024—for many they've already come in.
+*Decisions are starting to roll in for the class of 2024—for many they've already arrived.
 The following is a note to myself that others might appreciate, an attempt to keep my perspective in all the emotion and stress.*

 ## I. It’s likely not your fault, and it’s probably a good thing.